Mala Aai Vhhaychy!: Production

 The writer-director-producer of the film, Samruoddhi Porey is a practicing lawyer in Bombay High Court.
 The story of the film is based on one of the surrogacy cases she came across.

 The film completed its shooting in the rural areas near Melghat-Chikhaldara of Amravati district in Maharashtra.

-Aiden Barkely, who plays the role of a 4 year old surrogate child hails from Washington DC.
+Aiden Barkley, who plays the role of a 4-year-old surrogate child hails from Washington, D.C..
 He was selected for the role because of his blonde looks and was then tutored in Marathi, especially the Warhadi dialect.
 Aiden's father Matt also appears in the film.
 Matt and his spouse confirmed that Aiden himself was a surrogate child born in India and they were back in India to have their second surrogate child when Porey noticed Aiden and approached them for the role.

 Awards and recognition

 The film won the National Film Award for Best Feature Film in Marathi.
 The film was also selected to be shown to President Obama by President Pratibha Patil.